The iconic Emirates have a tough selection process with high standards expected of their crew.

 The airline will provide accommodation but there are regulations in place you must adhere to, especially regarding staying out late or having guests visit you.
 You’ll have to be sure that this would be an environment you’d be happy living in.

-There are a few things you’ll need to upload.
+There are a few things you’ll need.
 First is a copy of your updated CV.
-Make sure it’s saved in either MS Word or PDF format.

 Candidates will be shortlisted and removed from the process throughout the day, with activities including: